andriniaina/andriniaina.github.io/_posts/2014-11-12-java-vs-net.markdown

 : Brings type-safe queries directly to the code language.

 **Dynamic types**
-: Love it or not, admit that it's quite useful sometimes (especially when dealing with complex COM objects).
+: Love it or not, admit that it's quite useful sometimes to avoid excessive casting (especially when dealing with complex COM objects).